 At MIKRA, ancient texts merge with innovative technologies.

-"MIKRA" (מִקְרָא, cf. Neh.
+*"MIKRA" (מִקְרָא, cf. Neh.
 8:8) is the Hebrew word referring to Scripture, its reading, as well as to its correct interpretation and application.
-MIKRA also stands for the Manuscript Institute for Knowledge, Research, and Application.
-As a research laboratory, we specialize in the analysis and documentation of original language religious texts from the Judeo-Christian traditions.
+As an acrostic, MIKRA stands for the Manuscript Institute for Knowledge, Research, and Application.
+As a research laboratory, we specialize in the analysis of original language Judeo-Christian texts from ancient to early modern periods.
 The fields with which our work intersects regularly involve codicology, paleography, calligraphy, textual transmission, philology, biblical studies, digital technologies, and others.

 Manuscripts.
-The manuscripts that we work with are typically Hebrew and Aramaic religious texts in scroll and codex form, as well as Greek, Latin, and Syriac manuscripts from both Jewish and Christian traditions.
+The manuscripts with which we work with are typically Hebrew and Aramaic religious texts in scroll and codex form, as well as Greek, Latin, and Syriac manuscripts from both Jewish and Christian traditions.
 Many of these have special historical and cultural significance connected to world events.
 In one of our current projects, we are using OCR technology to analyze ancient Greek manuscripts to create a searchable database for their catalog and study.
-In another project, we are collaborating with international governmental and ecclesiastical entities for the restoration, preservation, digitization, publication, and presentation of the earliest Christian manuscripts on the African continent, in the Ge’ez langauge, and in situ.
-We have also launched a History of the English Bible exhibit in which we showcase facsimilia and manuscripts of the most important related manuscripts.
+In another project, we are collaborating with international governmental and ecclesiastical entities for the conservation of the earliest Christian manuscripts on the African continent, in the Ge’ez langauge, and in situ.

 Institute.
 As an institute, we work independently to train young scholars in various disciplines as varied as textual analysis, worldview studies, research languages and more.
 As an academic partner, we work with accredited academic institutions (and select others) to provide access to Judeo-Christian religious textual artifacts in instructional environments.
 Additionally, we work with a consortium of guardian institutions/organizations for the purpose of conservation and for resource sharing.